Waaal/BobaOS/doc/boot/Loader.md

 ```

-**Offset:** 64 bit value split in 3 parts.
+**Offset:** 64 bit value (protected mode 32 bit) split in 3 parts.
 Is the address of the entry point of the Interrupt service routine.

-**Selector:** A Segment Selector.
-Must point to a valid code segment.
+**Selector:** A Segment Selector (Points to a entry in the GDT).
+Selector this interrupt is bound to.
+For example, if the selector is the Kernel code entry, than this interrupt will be with the kernel code rights in the GDT.
+Ideally this will always be the kernel coe selector.

 **IST:** Offset in the interrupt stack table.
 If bits are all zero IST is not beeing used.